ml4ed/ml4ed.github.io/_workshops/2018-icdm-workshop.md

 * 09:10 AM: *End-to-End Deep Knowledge Tracing by Learning Binary Question-Embedding* by Hiromi Nakagawa, Yusuke Iwasawa, and Yutaka Matsuo

-* 09:35 AM: *Neural Educational Recommendation Engine (NERE)* by Moin Nadeem, Shane Mooney, and Dustin Stansbury
+* 09:35 AM: *Detecting Student at Risk of Failure: A Case Study of Conceptualizing Mining from Internet Access Log Files* by Ruangsak Trakunphutthirak, Yen Cheung, and Vincent Lee

 * 10:00 AM: Coffee break